Ethics, safety, and trust in Workplace Analytics – best practices and examples to draw inspiration from

 Here are a few best practices that we recommend following to reduce the risk of imposing psychological harm on employees:

-• Make sure that people analytics positively impact your employees and enables leaders to make better informed leadership decisions on how to support their team members
+• Make sure that workplace analytics positively impact your employees and enables leaders to make better informed leadership decisions on how to support their team members

 • Create a Management Disclosure Contract that explains what data the management will see and how the network data will be used by the organization.
 Also, make sure that it is an official document that has to be signed by the management and guarantee that the data will be used for positive purposes